Achyles/Machine_Learning_Product_Project/Web_Scraping/README.md

-# Web Scrapper for the project
+# Web scraper for the project

 ## CU_Course_Directory

-A simple web scrapper for CU Course Directory for Spring 2018 Courses Can be modified for other terms as well.
+A simple web scraper for CU Course Directory for Spring 2018 Courses Can be modified for other terms as well.

-The output for the COMS STAT IEOR deparment in [CU_Course_Directory_info](./CU_Course_Directory_info)
+The output for the COMS STAT IEOR deparments in [CU_Course_Directory_info](./CU_Course_Directory_info)

 Usage sample, from terminal run: